jbech-linaro/optee_docs/general/about.rst

 to GitHub.
 A bit after this Linaro also made a `press release
 <https://www.linaro.org/blog/op-tee-open-source-security-mass-market/>`_ about
 this.
 That press release contains a bit more information.
-At the first year as an open source project it was owned by STMicroelectronis but maintained by Linaro and STMicroelectronis.
-In 2015 there was an ownership transfer of OP-TEE from STMicroelectronis to Linaro and since then it has been Linaro who is the primary owner and maintainer of the project.
+At the first year as an open source project it was owned by STMicroelectronics but maintained by Linaro and STMicroelectronics.
+In 2015 there was an ownership transfer of OP-TEE from STMicroelectronics to Linaro and since then it has been Linaro who is the primary owner and maintainer of the project.
 But for the maintenance part, it has become a shared responsibility between Linaro, Linaro members and other companies who are using OP-TEE.

 .. _checkpatch: http://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/tree/scripts/checkpatch.pl